-Copay is waived if you are admitted to a hospital for a related condition within 3 days.
+Copayment is waived if you are admitted to a hospital within 3 days.

 If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.